GuangyanS/Sys2-LLaVA/README.md

-# Visual Agents as Fast and Slow Thinkers
+# Visual Agents as Fast and Slow Thinkers [ICLR 2025]

 ## Requirements
 Create a new environment and install the required dependencies: